 Vitamin B-12 supplements are safe to take during pregnancy.

-For example, low vitamin B-12 levels in pregnant women can lead to an increased risk of neural tube defects, preterm birth, preeclampsia, and pregnancy loss, according to a review paper in The American Journal of Clinical Nutrition.
+For example, low vitamin B-12 levels in pregnant women can lead to an increased risk of neural tube defects, preterm birth, preeclampsia, and pregnancy loss, according to a review paper in

 The authors conducted a literature review on how frequently pregnant women were vitamin B-12 deficient.
 They found that, on average, around 25% of pregnant women were deficient in vitamin B-12 across all trimesters.